Comparing Release Coatings | Dura Slick, Nibore™, and Millennium KR

 - Uniform plating deposit

 What makes Dura Slick from PFI your top choice in release coatings for injection molds?
-Not only is the Dura Slick coating precise, but we differentiate by putting full confidence in our highly experienced metal finishers.
+Not only is the Dura Slick coating a premium product, but our highly experienced metal finishers are the top in the industry, making our application process a major differentiator.
 Our team has many years of experience with injection molding, specifically.
-The advantage comes from not only the quality of our service, and unmatched precision, but also from key performance indicators.
-Dura Slick’s plating starts at 0.00005 inches or less and can be applied up to .010 thick for plastic dimension changes.
-Our ability to plate precisely and accurately allows the mold to maintain consistent uniformity from a few tenths to thousandths thick of plating
+Dura Slick release mold plating can be applied as thin as 0.00005 inches or less, and can be applied up to .010 thick for plastic dimension changes.
+Our ability to plate precisely and accurately allows the mold to maintain consistent uniformity from a few tenths to thousandths thick of plating.

-The hardness, lubricity, and low-maintenance that Dura Slick provides combined with the expertise of our injection molding metal finishers is unparalleled in the industry.
+The hardness, lubricity, and low-maintenance that Dura Slick provides, combined with the expertise of our injection molding metal finishers is unparalleled in the industry.
 When comparing the mold coating release of each product, Dura Slick provides the best service from the initial mold to the hands of the end customer.
-Have our experienced team help you with your Dura Slick needs today!
+Learn about all the capabilities PFI’s Dura Slick mold release coatings have to offer and have our experienced team help you with your Dura Slick needs today!

 Progress for Industry, Inc. provides the highest quality proprietary nickel-based injection mold plating service for any application and extreme condition.